Research Library

 The Research Library is responsible for all two-dimensional items in the Museum’s collection: books, pamphlets, letters, diaries, personal papers, organizational and business records, periodicals, newspapers, scrapbooks, photographs, postcards, prints, drawings, posters, maps, atlases, microfilms, and even some DVDs.

-Update as of 11/6/25:
+Update as of 1/16/26:

-As part of The Buffalo History Museum’s multi-year Master Plan, the Research Library’s hours are available again in a limited capacity as we implement a phased staffing transition.
-These changes reflect the next steps in expanding access and strengthening collections care.
-Our team remains available to assist you during this period, and we appreciate your patience as we continue this process to enhance the collections for future generations.
+These temporary changes to our Research Library reflect the next steps in expanding access and strengthening collections care.
+Our team remains available to assist you during this period, at a limited capacity, and we appreciate your patience as we continue this process to enhance the collections for future generations.

 Unable to find what you needed?
-Questions can be directed to library@buffalohistory.org or to Senior Director of Collections, Michelle Harris at 76.873.9644, ext.
-402.
+Questions can be directed to library@buffalohistory.org

 Your support means a great deal to us, and we will respond to inquiries as soon as possible.
 Thank you for your continued interest in The Buffalo History Museum!